-Summary judgment is a way for plaintiff or defendants to win this lawsuit (or parts of it) before the trial.
+Summary judgment is a way for plaintiffs or defendants to win this lawsuit (or parts of it) before the trial.
 Rule 56 of the Federal Rules of Civil Procedure explains how the parties must present their evidence and their legal arguments when they file or respond to a summary judgment motion.
 Rule 56 is important, so you should read it carefully, even before a summary judgment is filed, so that you can be ready for a summary judgment motion and then to do things correctly.
-For example, Rule 56(e)(1) explains how you must submit affidavits.
-Rule 56(e)(2) warns you that if you do not submit specific facts that show a genuine issue for trial, then the court might grant summary judgment against you for that reason alone.

 This court has a written set of rules that explains how to file a summary judgment motion and how to respond to your opponent's summary judgment motion.
+This

-This "Procedure Governing Summary Judgment" is attached to this order and you should read it now.
+"Procedure Governing Summary Judgment" is attached to this order and you should read it now.
 This will help you to understand how much work will be involved, and understand the parts that give parties trouble, like writing good responses to their opponent's proposed findings of fact.